kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

   // +optional
   // URL of the collector that's running on the master.
-  // if URL is specified, APIServer uses the egressType Master when sending tracing data to the collector.
+  // if URL is specified, APIServer uses the egressType Master when sending data to the collector.
   URL *string `json:"url,omitempty" protobuf:"bytes,3,opt,name=url"`

   // +optional
   // Service that's the frontend of the collector deployment running in the cluster.
-  // If Service is specified, APIServer uses the egressType Cluster when sending tracing data to the collector.
+  // If Service is specified, APIServer uses the egressType Cluster when sending data to the collector.
   Service *ServiceReference `json:"service,omitempty" protobuf:"bytes,1,opt,name=service"`
 }